101 Ray-Tracing, Ray-Marching and Path-Tracing Projects (Paperback)

 Jules Nakamura • QA Lead

-What surprised me: the advice doesn’t collapse under real constraints.
-The ray-tracing sections feel field-tested.
+It pairs nicely with what’s trending around best—you finish a chapter and think: “okay, I can do something with this.”
 (Side note: if you like WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations (Hardback), you’ll likely enjoy this too.)

 Okay, wow.
 This is one of those books that makes you want to do things.
 The programming framing is chef’s kiss.